andikatuluspangestu/andikatuluspangestu/README.md

 - Promotion Manager At <a href = "https://faceindomobile.com">Faceindo Chat</a>
 - Content Writer At <a href = "https://wibucode.com">Wibucode</a>
 - Building projects and my portfolio website.
-Although, I think I'll wait to learn React before I build the website.
+  Although, I think I'll wait to learn Vue before I build the website.

 ### 💡 Goals for 2021
 - Complete Node JS Vacation on May 2021